sangeliniadi/devin-harness-test/docs/SystemOverview.md

 ## Manual checkpoint override - how real implement testing was actually done

 Since no resume mechanism exists yet, a ticket that stops for human checkpoint review has no built way to be told "approved, continue."
-To test the implement step for real anyway, two standalone scripts (run_implement_manual_override.py, run_implement_manual_override_sandbox2.py) were used - not a feature of the harness itself, a testing workaround.
+To actually test the implement step, two standalone scripts (run_implement_manual_override.py, run_implement_manual_override_sandbox2.py) were used - not a feature of the harness itself, a testing workaround.

 Each script reconstructs the exact ticket and the exact AssessImpactOutput already returned from a real, already-reviewed assess run, then calls run_implement_step() directly - skipping past the requires_human_review check in run_harness() that would otherwise stop it.
 No new assess call happens and no extra Devin quota is spent re-assessing; only the implement step itself runs for real.